dwhiffing/fury/content/nato/it/navy/frigates/body.md

 [**Lupo/Artigliere
-Class**:](https://en.wikipedia.org/wiki/Lupo-class_frigate) The Lupo was a general purpose ASW frigate commissioned into the Italian Navy in the late ‘80s, that enjoyed some commercial success, Peru acquiring four and Venezuela purchasing another six.
+Class**:](https://en.wikipedia.org/wiki/Lupo-class_frigate) The Lupo was a general purpose ASW frigate commissioned into the Italian Navy in the late ‘80s, it enjoyed some commercial success, Peru acquiring four and Venezuela purchasing another six.
 The Artigliere class were originally destined for Iraq as the Soldati class but they were seized during the Gulf war and outfitted as OPVs with all ASW equipment removed.